 - 2-3 heaped teaspoons horseradish sauce (or about 1/2 teaspoon freshly grated horseradish)

-- a little grated zest and the juice of half a lemon
+- the juice of half a lemon or lime

 - a couple of tablespoons of chopped fresh chives

 To make the pâté simply put the ingredients in a bowl and mix together with a fork until incorporated, retaining some of the chunks of mackerel.
 Add more horseradish if you feel it needs it.
 It shouldn’t need salt but if you feel it does, add a little.

 - my recipe for smoked mackerel pastry rolls